The Best Running Watches with Music in 2018

 9. Samsung Gear Sport

-With a price of $300, similar to many other smartwatches out currently, the Gear Sport is a bit on the heavy side but looks like a regular watch.
+Similar to other smartwatches out currently, the Gear Sport is a bit on the heavy side but looks like a regular watch.
 It provides easy menu navigation and has a battery life of over three days.
-The design while large, is masculine and attractive with replaceable watch bands and lots of well-designed custom watch faces.
+The design while large, is attractive with replaceable watch bands and lots of well-designed custom watch faces.

-For the price, it provides many fitness tracking options, including over 60 workouts that are guided by the watch.
+It’s a good value for the price.
+It provides many fitness tracking options, including over 60 workouts that are guided by the watch.
 This one also has a built-in heart rate monitor and will automatically detect the activity you’re doing and begin collecting data if you forget to start manually.
 The data goes to the Samsung S Health app, but other apps are available, and more may be on the way.

-As some of the sensors might not be accurate enough for some serious sport enthusiasts – steps and calories burned may not be 100% – this watch might be better for someone looking for causal exercise.
+But some of theother sensors might not be accurate enough for some serious sport enthusiasts – steps and calories burned may not be 100% correct.
+This watch might be better for someone looking for causal exercise.
 You can also track sleep as many of the other watches.